-Kendall Jenner Attends Pot Party At Coachella, Reportedly Did Not Take A Single Puff Of Weed
+Kendall Jenner Attends Pot Party At Coachella And No, She Did Not Take A Single Puff Of Weed

-Kendall Jenner tried to keep things clean during her Coachella escapade as she reportedly attended the Weedmaps’ “Marijuana Oasis” afterparty.
+Kendall Jenner tries to keep things clean during her Coachella escapade as she reportedly passes on the joint at the Weedmaps’ “Marijuana Oasis” after-party.

 Following her controversial Pepsi backlash, Kendall Jenner finally made her return to the spotlight at this year’s Coachella.
-The Keeping Up with the Kardashians star was spotted out and about at the music and arts festival held in Indio, California.
+The Keeping Up With The Kardashians star was spotted out and about at the biggest music and arts festival held in Indio, California.
 The supermodel wowed the crowd with her fashionable ensemble and intriguing companion, A$AP Rocky.

 In a recent report by TMZ, it was revealed that Kendall Jenner and the rapper have been hanging out during the event and even attended parties together.
-Apparently, the 21-year-old reality star showed up at the “Marijuana Oasis” afterparty along with an entourage of nine, including her close friends Hailey Baldwin and A$AP Rocky, the latter of whom was set to perform that night.
+Apparently, the 21-year-old reality star showed up at “Marijuana Oasis” after-party along with an entourage of nine including her close friends Hailey Baldwin and A$AP Rocky, who was set to perform that night.
 Sources claim that the group arrived around midnight.

-Despite the party’s theme and available weed on site, onlookers revealed that Kendall Jenner did not take one puff of pot.
-According to reports, almost everyone at the party was “toking up” on pre-rolled joint products from Gen-X, West Coast Cure, Brass Knuckles, Nameless Genetics, and FlavRX.
+Despite the party’s theme and available weed on site, onlookers revealed that Kendall Jenner did not take one puff of pot herself.
+According to reports, almost everyone at the party was “toking up” on pre-rolled joints product from Gen-X, West Coast Cure, Brass Knuckles, Nameless Genetics and FlavRX.

 However, the second youngest Jenner appears to be not a fan of ganja — at least in public.
-This is despite rumored boyfriend A$AP Rocky allegedly smoking a lot.
+This is despite her rumored boyfriend, A$AP Rocky allegedly smokes a lot.

 Apparently, Kendall Jenner managed to maintain her model image while having fun at the same time.
-Instead of joining the crowd with their pot session, the Estee Lauder ambassador enjoyed the night by dancing with friends, taking selfies, and snatching A$AP Rocky’s yellow goggles off his head.
-Hailey Baldwin also joined Kendall’s abstinence as she too steered clear from the pot.
+Instead of joining the crowd with their pot session, the Estée Lauder ambassador enjoyed the night away dancing with friends, taking selfies and snatching A$AP Rocky’s yellow goggles off his head.
+Hailey Baldwin also joined Kendall’s abstinence, as she too steered clear from the pot.

 On her best behavior, #KendallJenner turns down weed at the #Coachella2017 weed party: https://t.co/f9zmyemPS5 #Coachella pic.twitter.com/6Tt5skVKkX